In the Belly of the Beast: In other media

-The Australian movie Ghosts… of the Civil Dead, directed by John Hillcoat, was largely influenced by In Belly of the Beast.
+The Australian movie Ghosts… of the Civil Dead, directed by John Hillcoat, was largely influenced by In the Belly of the Beast.
 Hillcoat had corresponded with Abbott after his return to incarceration.
 One of the movie's co-authors, Nick Cave, was also inspired when writing the song "Jack's Shadow".

 In Psycho II Meg Tilly's character is reading a copy of Belly of the Beast, while staying over in the Bates house.